1on1pt/PyBer_Analysis/README.md

 For instance, the following bubble chart shows that in general, the Urban city type has more drivers, cheaper fares, and a greater total number of rides than Suburban and Rural city types.
 ![image](https://user-images.githubusercontent.com/94148420/150706409-2d277b89-6b09-42a3-a9fb-e64686e52e1f.png)

-In looking at the ride count data by city type, urban is averaging 24.6 rides, suburbant is averaging 17.4 rides and rural is averaging 6.9 rides.
+In looking at the ride count data by city type, urban is averaging 24.6 rides, suburban is averaging 17.4 rides and rural is averaging 6.9 rides.
 ![image](https://user-images.githubusercontent.com/94148420/150706881-52e80faf-99ba-4f32-985e-7e2d75571f9c.png)

 The percent of total rides is most with urban at 68.4%, followed by suburban at 26.3%, with rural having the lowest at 5.3%.